Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 time scale.
 In *Broadcast* mode any new client connecting to the streaming service assumes the time scale defined by the source, and this time scale is shared among all connected clients.
-In *VoD* service a new time scale is build for each client.
-The client not only selects resource, but also the time origin.
-When many *VoD* clients access the same resource, each one has its own time scale, and this time scale is reset if the client breaks the connection. *Kurento* is currently supporting Broadcast services, but in future versions it will also support true *VoD* mode.
+In *VoD* service a new time scale is built for each client.
+The client not only selects resource, but also the starting time.
+When many *VoD* clients access the same resource, each one has its own time scale, and each time scale is reset if the client breaks the connection. *Kurento* is currently supporting Broadcast services, but in future versions it will also support true *VoD* mode.

 Kurento API architecture
 ------------------------